-Query timeout: The reasons a command/query runs longer than expected is commonly due to blocking or the need for query/index tuning or both.
-A quick way to check for blocking to to run sp_who2 while the query is running.
+Query timeout: The reason a command/query runs longer than expected is commonly due to blocking or the need for query/index tuning or both.
+A quick way to check for blocking to run sp_who2 while the query is running.
 The BlkBy column will show the SPID of the blocking connection if the query is blocked.
-For slow running query, you may want to check the execution plan to verify that the statement is touching the rows which are needed.
+For a slow-running query, you may want to check the execution plan to verify that the statement is touching the rows which are needed.
 For example, if your intent is to Select a single row but you see a scan operator, that is a strong indication that you need to perform index or query tuning or need to update statistics.

 Here is the over-simplified repro of query timeout done via SQL Server Management Studio (SSMS).
-The default value of query timeout in SSMS in 0 (which is infinite) Tools > Options in menu would open below window where the value can be set, if needed.
+The default value of query timeout in SSMS in 0 (which is infinite) Tools > Options in the menu would open below the window where the value can be set if needed.

 and we can see below after 10 seconds.

 It is important to note the error number.
-It is not an SQL Server error but error by client.
+It is not an SQL Server error but an error by the client.
 The query waited for 10 seconds because we caused blocking.
-If we don’t set timeout value in SSMS, they query would run forever because default timeout is zero.
+If we don’t set the timeout value in SSMS, the query would run forever because the default timeout is zero.

 Connection timeout: This I can’t reproduce by management studio query easily.
 On a slow network, you can easily reproduce it by reducing the connection timeout to a lower value.
 In SSMS.
-You need to click on Options on login page as shown below:
+You need to click on Options on the login page as shown below for the timeout period.

 And change the value in the Connection Properties tab.

 On the same screen, we can also set the query timeout (shown as execution time-out)